Here, you can write a brief introduction to your page. This engages your visitors and answers questions they may have about you.

 it’s my bonerverse and you’re all living in it

-Kelly Boner (b.
-1987) is a visual and performance artist residing in Chicago, IL.
+Kelly Boner (born Kelly Schmader) is a visual and performance artist residing in Chicago, IL.

-In addition to her work in Chicago drag, Boner studied studio art at Oberlin College in Ohio and is currently a student in the Master of Arts Management program at Columbia College Chicago.
-Her 2-dimensional work includes paper and digital collage.
-Inspired by photographer Laurie Simmons, fashion illustrator Antonio Lopez, author Francesca Lia Block, and select drag queens, she uses collage to explore the American pop cultural landscape.
+In addition to her work in Chicago drag, Boner studied studio art at Oberlin College in Ohio and recently completed her Master of Arts Management at Columbia College Chicago.
+Her 2-dimensional work includes paper and digital/photoshop collage.
+Inspired by photographer Laurie Simmons, fashion illustrator Antonio Lopez, and author Francesca Lia Block, she uses collage to explore the American pop cultural landscape.
 She is especially interested in the way the internet and the manipulation of digital photography can be used as a new art medium; one that expresses the collective subconscious internet users share through repeated imagery, memes, and Google image search.
 Her visual vocabulary includes pink, the desert, lizards, bones, skeletons, eyeballs, the moon, fruit, and the geometric.
 She strives for her pieces to evoke the divinely surreal.

 ask what’s up